ShailJyala/Bull-and-Cow-Game/README.md

 Its a Very Basic game where you have to guess the three digit number.
+If the number is in the correct possition then it is a Cow and if the number is not in the correct possition then it is a Bull.
+With the clus you can guess your number.